chriskirknielsen/2020/src/en/pages/about.md

 ### Chronoise

 If I'm not doing web-related things, I might be making **electronica music** as [Chronoise](https://chronoise.com), which is a side project I started back in 2010.
 With no music theory training, it hasn't been easy but it's so fun to experiment with sounds, and there are so many resources available online to learn about music production.
+In recent years I haven't really had the opportunity to write music, but as much as I suck at guitar, I like having a little session here and there to build up my calluses!

   <div class="u-marginBlockEnd u-marginInline--auto u-displayFlex u-gap u-flex--column u-flex--center" data-grid-el="trinket-keyboard">
     {% set keyboard -%}